IsaacScript/isaacscript/docs/refactoring-mod.md

 ## 1) src/main.ts

 We don't want to have any logic in the "main.ts" file.
-This purple of this file is to simply register the mod and glue together all of the callbacks.
+This purpose of this file is to simply register the mod and glue together all of the callbacks.

 ```typescript
 // Define imports